colour-science/colour/docs/help/Color_Manual.rst

   -  HSV to RGB.
   -  RGB to HSL.
   -  HSL to RGB.
+  -  RGB to CMY.
+  -  CMY to CMYK.
+  -  CMYK to CMY.
+  -  CMY to RGB.
   -  uv to cct, duv.
   -  cct, duv to uv.